 Distribution is still important

 Physical distribution channels remain important.
-Hypermarkets, chain-operated maternity and baby stores are the first places considered by the parents to buy sanitary care products.
+Hypermarkets, chain-operated maternity, and baby stores are the first places considered by parents to buy sanitary care products.
 Nevertheless, e-commerce platforms are evolving positively.
-They include baby, maternity online websites, apps, cross-border websites, and WeChat stores.
+They include baby, and maternity online websites, apps, cross-border websites, and WeChat stores.
 Both may fulfill the high expectations of the parents.
 They might provide some advisory services in order to get parents’ trust and to make them buy products from other categories.
 Parents rely a lot on their family and friends’ recommendations.
 They also have information from experts.
 So it is very useful to build a solid reputation.
 Higher-income parents are sensitive to TV and radio commercials concerning information on sanitary care products for their children.

 For more information, please go to the Contact section.